lenardg/whad/README.md

 - Automatically tracks active window titles and process names
 - Logs time spent in each window/application
 - Saves daily logs in JSON format
+- Can pin a window (like a Teams meeting) so regardless of what you do it tracks tha pinned window.
+Stops when closed.
 - Can display summaries with hierarchical breakdown of time spent
 - Handles day changes automatically
 - Configurable via settings.json